Tree embeddings and nonuniqueness in site percolation: Embedded Forests

 \section{Embedded Forests}

-In this section we show that when $p<1-p_c^{site}(T)$, the connectivity probability in the matching graph $G_*$ (hence in $G$ as well) decays exponentially by constructing an embedded forest of $G$ either for graphs with minimal edge degree at least 7, or for graphs with minimal edge degree at least 5 and minimal face degree at least 4.
-The idea is based on explicitly constructing an embedded forest on the graph such that as the distance of two vertices goes to infinitely, the number of trees in the forest separating them goes to infinity.
+In this section we prove exponential decay of point-to-point connection probabilities in the matching graph $G_*$ (and hence also in $G$) whenever $p<1-p_c^{\mathrm{site}}(T)$.
+The key is to construct, along a fixed geodesic $l_{uw}$ between two vertices $u$ and $w$, an \emph{embedded forest} whose components separate $u$ from $w$ more and more often as $d(u,w)\to\infty$.
+This construction uses the planarity of $G$ and the assumption that the minimum \emph{vertex} degree is at least $7$.

-\begin{definition} Let $G=(V,E)$ be an infinite, connected graph properly embedded in $\RR^2$ with minimal vertex degree at least 7.
-For each $v\in V$, a chandelier (resp.~anti-chandelier) $R_v$ at $v$ is a tree rooted $v$ such that \begin{itemize} \item $v,v_1,v_2\in V$ are vertices in $R_v$, such that $v_1$ is the only adjacent vertex of $v$ in $R_v$; $v$ and $v_2$ are the only two adjacent vertices of $v_1$ in $R_v$; and \item moving along the path $v,v_1,v_2$ in order, $v_1$ has exactly 3 incident faces on the left (resp.~right); \item $T_{v_2}$ is a tree rooted at $v_3$ isomorphic to the one constructed in Lemma \ref{l59}(1); \item $L_1$ and $L_2$ are two boundaries of $T_{v_2}$ satisfying $L_1\cap L_2=\{v_2\}$.
-Let $Q$ be the region of $\RR^2$ bounded by $L_1$ and $L_2$ in which $T_{v_2}$ is embedded, then moving along $v_1,v_2,L_1$ in order, at $v_2$ there are at least 3 incident faces on the left (resp.~right) outside $Q$, and moving along $v_1,v_2,L_3$ in order, at $v_2$ there are at least 3 incident faces on the right (resp.~left) outside $Q$. \end{itemize} \end{definition} See Figure \ref{fig:acd} for chandeliers and anti-chandeliers.
+\begin{definition}[Chandeliers and anti-chandeliers] Let $G=(V,E)$ be an infinite, connected graph properly embedded in $\mathbb{R}^2$, with minimum vertex degree at least $7$.
+Fix $v\in V$.
+A \emph{chandelier} $R_v$ rooted at $v$ is a tree embedded in $G$ together with distinguished vertices $v_1,v_2\in V(R_v)$ such that: \begin{enumerate}[label=(C\arabic*)] \item $v_1$ is the unique neighbor of $v$ in $R_v$, and $v_2$ is the unique neighbor of $v_1$ in $R_v$ distinct from $v$ (so the path from $v$ to $v_2$ in $R_v$ is $v,v_1,v_2$). \item Traversing the path $v,v_1,v_2$ in this order, the vertex $v_1$ has \emph{exactly three} incident faces on the left. \item The subtree of $R_v$ rooted at $v_2$, denoted by $T_{v_2}$, is isomorphic to the tree constructed in Lemma~\ref{l59}(1). \item Let $L_1$ and $L_2$ be the two boundary rays of $T_{v_2}$ with $L_1\cap L_2=\{v_2\}$, and let $Q\subset\mathbb{R}^2$ be the (closed) region bounded by $L_1\cup L_2$ that contains the embedding of $T_{v_2}$.
+Then: \begin{itemize} \item traversing $v_1,v_2,L_1$ in this order, at $v_2$ there are at least $3$ incident faces on the left \emph{outside} $Q$, and exactly $1$ incident face on the right \emph{inside} $Q$; \item traversing $v_1,v_2,L_2$ in this order, at $v_2$ there are at least $3$ incident faces on the right \emph{outside} $Q$, and exactly $1$ incident face on the left \emph{inside} $Q$. \end{itemize} \end{enumerate}